SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 ## Introduction

 The text-based editor is aimed at creating [responsive](http://https://nl.wikipedia.org/wiki/Responsive_webdesign) RC expositions.
-Despite the "text" in the name, the result can also contain images, video, audio or PDF.
-"Text based" refers to the method of editing: through the writing of text.
+Despite the "text" in the name, expositions made with this editor can also contain images, video, audio or PDF.
+"Text based" refers to the method of editing: through plain text.
 Because of this plain text input, text-based expositions can be easily imported or edited in external editors.
-The trade-off is that editing the visual layout is less direct as in the graphical based editor.
+The consequence is that editing the visual layout is less direct as in the graphical based editor.

 On desktop, the editor splits the screen in two: you can write your text on the left side <a href="#editor">editor</a> while the result is shown as a <a href="#preview">preview</a> on the right hand side.
 It is also possible to <a href="#import-export">import</a> the text from external formats like Word and Open Office.
 Formatting (__bold__,*italic* etc...) is added using <a href="#markdown">markdown</a> notation.

-If you want to insert [media](#introduction "video, audio, image or PDF"), you can add these through the <a href="#upload-media">__"upload media"__ button  </a>, when the upload has finished the media edit dialog will automatically open, which allows you to set the properties and insert the media in the current cursor position.
+If you want to insert [media](#introduction "video, audio, image or PDF"), you can add these through the <a href="#upload-media">__"upload media"__ button  </a>.
+When the upload has finished, the media edit dialog will automatically open, allowing you to edit and insert it.

 Finally, the look of your text and media can be controlled through the media list and the style editor.

 ## Editor

 The left hand side is where you can edit your text.
-The format used is [Markdown](#markdown "link to markdown docs"), which is a plain text format (like SMS or a simple email).
-You cannot edit the styling of the text (font-size, color etc.. are edited in [style](#edit-style) ), but you can express the structure, see [Markdown](#markdown "more about markdown").
+The editor uses [Markdown](#markdown "link to markdown docs"), which is a lightweight, human-friendly [markup language](https://en.wikipedia.org/wiki/Lightweight_markup_language).
+Because Markdown is expressed as plain text, you cannot directly change the styling of the text (font-size, color etc.. are edited in [style](#edit-style) ), but you can express the structure/markup of your text.
+See [Markdown](#markdown "more about markdown") for a brief overview.

-You can switch the editor display between "markdown", where it shows the markdown structure using colors, or "plain txt" which shows the spellchecker [^1].
+By default the editor uses colors to show the Markdown elements in your text, but you can also choose "plain txt" which allows your browsers spellchecker to work. [^1].

-[^1]: You may have to turn this feature on in your browser.
+[^1]: It is not possible to have both at the same time.

-## Preview
+## Previews

 Here you can see a preview of your exposition.